 While beans are cooking prep onion, garlic, celery, and carrot.
 Transfer canned tomatoes and liquid to a large bowl and squish, squish, squish with your hands until there are no overly large tomato pieces left.

 In a pan on the stovetop (or in the Instant Pot using the sauté function) sauté onions and spicy Italian chicken sausage until brown.
 Add garlic, stir, and cook for another minute.
 Remove from heat and add to Instant Pot.
 If you’re going for a super spicy soup, add 1 tsp of red chili flakes with the onions and sausage.

 Add the beans, celery, carrot, chicken broth, bouillon, tomatoes, 2 tsp red chili flakes (less if you want less spicy), and Italian seasoning to the pot.
 Close lid and make sure pressure valve is pointing toward “sealing.”
 Set Instant Pot to “soup” function and adjust setting to “normal.”
 Set time to 12 minutes.

 While soup is cooking, boil pasta to al dente according to package instructions.
 Make sure to SALT YOUR WATER before adding the pasta.
 Add more salt than you think and taste it!
 It should taste like the sea.

 When soup is done, wait a few minutes, then turn valve and release pressure for a “quick release.”
 Wait until there is no longer steam coming out to open lid.
+Stir in cooked pasta.